 High level visits

-April 2012: Then Governor-General, H.E Quentin Bryce visited New Caledonia.
-She was accompanied by then Parliamentary Secretary for Pacific Island Affairs, the Hon.
-Richard Marles.
-Mr Marles also visited New Caledonia in December 2012.
+April 2012: Then Governor-General, H.E.
+Quentin Bryce visited New Caledonia.
+She was accompanied by then Parliamentary Secretary for Pacific Island Affairs, the Hon Richard Marles.